LukeGrahamLandry/franca/devlog.md

+## hack overloading some more (Aug 24)

+symptom: `arr: Array(i64, 3) = init(@slice (7, 8, 9));` choosing the overload for `Array(i64, 5)`
+It works with the arg being i64 but not []i64 or \*i64, so i think its about suspending in the argument type. so the answer that fixes this is to not continue after infer_arguments suspends in resolve_in_overload_set but that makes it segfault on run_tests.fr

+can make it work by taking out hte block where we infer args or continue which should be fine because you do it one arg at a time later, but that makes compiling run_tests llvm path segfault. also broke overloading_cycle which i guess im less attatched to cause the old one couldn't do it. and apparently the new one only could by randomly guessing.

+---

+aot emitting forwarding functions for redirects brings llvm to parity with aarch64. still kinda feels like a hack becuase i didn't need that before. but its certainly nicer if compilation order matters less

 ## fixing aot on new sema (Aug 21)

 - resolve named args. mandelbrot works now. can't do a single named arg yet.